Here we present you with some of the best options for eating and drinking on Vis!

 Riva sv.
 Mikule 6, Komiza

 Literally meaning ‘fish restaurant’, you can’t come here and, well…not partake in some fish or seafood!
 Try the squid ink (black) risotto or the octopus, fisherman’s style (essentially a goulash-type dish).
 This is a good low-key option when eating out in Komiza.

 Konoba & Bar Lola

 Matije Gupca 12, Vis

 A relatively new addition to the Vis dining scene, this restaurant puts an innovative twist on traditional Dalmatian cuisine.
 The exceedingly pretty courtyard setting adds to the charm of this place, and it’s got the mix of ‘smart’ and ‘relaxed’ just right.

 Matije Gubca 1, Vis

 A low-key option for when you’ve got a hankering for a beer and pizza night, and want something wallet-friendly too.
-Pizzas are around the 50-60 Kuna mark, and you can add extra toppings (for an additional charge) as you like.
+Pizzas are well priced, and you can add extra toppings (for an additional charge) as you like.
 There’s a large outdoor courtyard that acts as a seating area close to the waterfront.
-Open all day, so you can also come here for (non-pizza!) breakfast too – priced at around 40-50 Kunas.
+Open all day, so you can also come here for (non-pizza!) breakfast too.
 Fans of the film Mamma Mia 2 may recognise the courtyard – it was one of the filming locations!

 With a lovely seating area in the plaza out front – close enough to watch the activity on the yachts in the harbour – or in the stone courtyard, this is a fine reward if you decide to make the walk from Vis Town to nearby Kut.
 A good selection of beers and cocktails, they’re also known for their pizzas.

 Biskupa Mihe Pusica 17, Vis